-This is a piece that has clearly sprung from the dark recesses of the artist’s mind.
+Artist and sculptor, Arthur Dooley (1929-1994) appeared in a list of the 100 Greatest Merseysiders.
+His piece ‘Satan’ has clearly sprung from the dark recesses of the artist’s mind.
 It is disturbing in its simplicity and really never fails to deposit a minuscule cube of ice from the top of my spine right down my body every time I see it.
-I am sure Dooley, like most creatives, had his own troubles, his angels and devils.
-But I always find myself wondering what demon he was trying to exorcise with this sinister piece on Beelzebub?
+I am sure Arthur Dooley – like most creatives – had his own troubles, his angels and devils.
+But I always find myself wondering what demon he was trying to exorcise with this sinister Beelzebub.

-Thankfully, creative people do use their work to express their inner turmoil.
-Personal turbulence is our gain even if it is a gift that for the individual is both a blessing and a curse.
+Thankfully, creative people can use their work to express their inner turmoil.
+Personal turbulence is our gain, even if it is a gift that for the individual is both a blessing and a curse.
 As Stephen Fry quite aptly puts it in his autobiography Moab Is My Washpot:

 It’s not all bad.
 Heightened self-consciousness, apartness, an inability to join in, physical shame and self-loathing—they are not all bad.
 Those devils have been my angels.
 Without them I would never have disappeared into language, literature, the mind, laughter and all the mad intensities that made and unmade me.